 Sedna to deploy mobile private network at Port of Beira to boost efficiency

-Industrial IT and connectivity solutions company Sedna Africa has secured a landmark contract to deploy a private mobile network at the Port of Beira, in Mozambique, which will significantly enhance safety, productivity and operational efficiency.
+Industrial IT and connectivity solutions provider Sedna Africa has secured a landmark contract with Beira Terminal operator Cornelder de Moçambique to deploy a Nokia private mobile network at the Port of Beira, in Mozambique.
+The company states that the project will significantly enhance safety, productivity and operational efficiency at one of the region’s most critical transport hubs.

 Africa’s ageing infrastructure cannot meet the demands of modern industrial use cases, particularly when it comes to connectivity.
 Almost every major port on the continent operates on narrow-band technologies with limited data throughput, which hampers their digital transformation efforts, says Sedna Africa MD Anton Fester.